6uil13/MDFZero.jl/README.md

-# MDF
+# MDFZero.jl
 The [minimum discard fill](https://doi.org/10.1137/0613057) (MDF) permutation heuristically minimizes the discarded values of an incomplete LU (iLU) factorization.

-`MDF.jl` is a Julia implementation of the minimum discard fill ordering for the iLU factorization with zero level of fill in.
+`MDFZero.jl` is a Julia implementation of the minimum discard fill ordering for the iLU factorization with zero level of fill in.

 Installation
 -------------
 ```
 julia> ]
-julia> add MDF
+julia> add MDFZero
 ```

 Purpose